Hawkei: 2 door

 Single-extended cab with a flat-bed cargo area measuring; L: 2000 mm x W: 2400 mm.
 The vehicle has a crew of 2–3 and has a kerb weight of 6800 kg with a rated cargo load of 3000 kg.
 The load bed is designed to accommodate four 1000mm × 1200mm (40" x 48") NATO standard military pallets or a single tricon (one-third ISO 20 ft) container.

 NASAMS

 The Australian Army fields three flatbed utility variants for their NASAMS short-range ground-based air defence (SRGBAD) system.
-The High Mobility Launcher (HML) variant comprises six rails that can fire either AIM-120 AMRAAM or AIM-9X missiles with the capability to fire a combination of the two missile types.
+The High Mobility Launcher (HML) variant comprises six rails that can fire either MIM-120C-7 AMRAAM or MIM-9X missiles with the capability to fire a combination of the two missile types.
 The Electro-Optic Infra-Red (EO/IR) variant is equipped with a mast-mounted Raytheon AN/AAS-52 Multispectral Targeting System (MTS)-A. The short-range radar variant is equipped with a CEA Technologies CEATAC AESA radar.